umputun/reproxy/README.md

 The host substitution is supported in the destination URL.
 For example, `/files/${host}` will be replaced with the matched host name. `$host` (without braces) can also be used.

 Both HTTP and HTTPS supported.
-For HTTPS, static certificate can be used as well as automated ACME (Let's Encrypt) certificates.
+For HTTPS, static certificate can be used as well as automated ACME (Let's Encrypt or compatible) certificates.
 Optional assets server can be used to serve static files.
 Starting reproxy requires at least one provider defined.
 The rest of parameters are strictly optional and have sane default.

 Examples: